We may earn a commission when you buy through links in our articles. Learn more.

 Watergate is a short, simple and consistently enjoyable game that we’re prepared to bet will have many players hooked after their first round.

-The best board game for couples about couples is Fog of Love.
+The best board game for couples, about couples.

 This is a board game that’s all about relationships.
 You and your partner take on the role of a fictional couple, and it’s up to you to play out the story of their romance.